 \subsection{Mixing along filters}

-To illustrate the van der Corput trick, we will now prove an instance of the following:

-Here, by strong double recurrence, we mean certain kinds of \emph{mixing}, so we start with a precise definition of the notion of \emph{mixing along a filter} on a given semigroup $G$ (above, $G = \N$), which generalizes the usual notions of mixing in ergodic theory, such as weak mixing, mild mixing, and strong mixing.
+One of the key ingredients in the proof of the Multiple Recurrence Theorem is the fact that a certain strong (quantitative) one recurrence, known as \emph{weak mixing}, amplifies itself to a strong multiple recurrence (weak mixing of all orders).
+This amplification is where the mentioned van der Corput difference lemmas are used:

-Let $G$ be a semigroup and $\F$ a filter on $G$.
-The definitions of filters, limits along them, and other related terminology, is given in \cref{sec:prelim} below.
-Here is a typical example to keep in mind: \begin{example} For $G = \N$ (or any amenable semigroup), define \emph{lower density} $\lowdens(A)$ for subsets $A \subseteq \N$ by
+These strong notions of recurrence as well as the van der Corput involve a filter $\FC$ on the acting group or, more generally, semigroup $G$.
+The definitions of filters, limits along them, and other related terminology, is given in \cref{subsec:filters} below.
+Here is a typical example to keep in mind: \begin{example} For $G = \N$ (or any amenable semigroup), define \emph{upper density} $\updens(A)$ for subsets $A \subseteq \N$ by

-The sets of (lower) density $1$ form a filter $\F_d$, which we refer to as the \emph{density filter}. \end{example}
+The sets of (upper) density $0$ form an ideal, so their complements form a filter, which we denote by $\FC_\updens$ and refer to as the \emph{density filter} on $\N$. \end{example}

-\begin{defn} Let $G$ be a semigroup, $\F$ a filter on $G$, and $(X,\nu)$ a probability space.
-Measure-preserving (right) action $(X,\nu) \ractson^\al G$ is called mixing along $\F$ if for every $\nu$-measurable $A,B \subseteq X$, we have
+\begin{defn} Let $G$ be a semigroup, $\FC$ a filter on $G$, and $(X,\nu)$ a probability space.
+Measure-preserving (right) action $(X,\nu) \ractson^\al G$ is called mixing along $\FC$ if for every $\nu$-measurable $A,B \subseteq X$, we have

-\end{defn} Because $\nu(B \cdot_\al g^{-1}) = \nu(B)$, what this definition says is that as $g \to \F$, the sets $A$ and $B \cdot_\al g^{-1}$ become more and more probabilistically independent.
+\end{defn} Because $\nu(B \cdot_\al g^{-1}) = \nu(B)$, what this definition says is that as $g \to \FC$, the sets $A$ and $B \cdot_\al g^{-1}$ become more and more probabilistically independent.
 In other words, for any pair $(x,y) \in X^2$, the pair $(x, y \cdot_\al g)$ looks more and more like a random pair $(u,v) \in X^2$.